OHA AWARDS $1.5 MILLION TO CHARTER SCHOOLS

-The Board of Trustees for the Office of Hawaiian Affairs has awarded a $1.5 million grant to help charter schools with a particular interest in students from the Native Hawaiian community keep pace with growing enrollment.
+HONOLULU – Trustees for the Office of Hawaiian Affairs have awarded a $1.5 million grant to charter schools with a special emphasis on Native Hawaiian language, culture and traditions.

-“Our support for Hawaiian-focused charter schools reflects the role we believe they play in contributing to an environment where children have an opportunity to thrive,” said OHA Chairperson Colette Machado.
-“We are extremely encouraged by their efforts to point Hawaiian students in the right direction.”
+“Our support for Hawaiian-focused charter schools is one of the best investments we can make in our children’s future,” said OHA Chairperson Colette Machado.
+“We are extremely encouraged by the efforts of Hawaiian-focused charter schools.”